Munira Mirza: Career

-Early on, Mirza was involved in revolutionary politics, including being a member of the Revolutionary Communist Party, a small group that dissolved in 1997.
+Early on, Mirza was involved in revolutionary politics, including being a member of the Revolutionary Communist Party, nominally a militant Trotskyist communist party that dissolved in 1997.RCP was distinguished by its contrarianism; among its positions were support for IRA and Saddam Hussein.
 She contributed to its magazine, Living Marxism, which was dissolved after losing a libel case to ITN over Living Marxisms claim that there had been no Bosnian genocide.
-Staff from Living Marxism later formed the Spiked website, for which she has also written articles.
+Staff from Living Marxism later formed the conservative right wing-right libertarian Spiked website, for which she has also written articles.

 Many of Mirza's Revolutionary Communist Party colleagues became influential in Conservative Party Eurosceptic circles after the dissolution of their party, while remaining closely associated with each other's endeavours.

 According to Mirza, after a job with Royal Society of Arts she sought a PhD in Sociology.
 She also worked briefly at the Tate Gallery.
+Munira Mirza was also the founder of Heni Talks, which is a non-profit organisation that supports arts education in the UK and the world.
+In an interview with the art journal Metal, Mirza reflected that “whilst I was at Tate (art gallery)…I conducted a piece of research for them examining the lack of diversity in their curatorial teams and realised early on that this was partly due to the lack of art history education in British schools… After discussing the issue with my Heni colleagues, we realised we had the capacity and skills to do something to help popularise the subject and bring it into the 21st century.”

 During 2005 to 2007, Mirza worked as Development Director for the conservative think-tank Policy Exchange.
 While she was there, she edited a collection of essays, Culture Vultures: Is UK Arts Policy Damaging the Arts?, which challenged the government's efforts to promote socially inclusive arts, and wrote Living Apart Together: British Muslims and the Paradox of Multiculturalism.

 In December 2009, she appeared in the BBC Radio 4 programme Great Lives, nominating the political philosopher Hannah Arendt.